jeremyreeder/sitelen2pseudo/README.md

 ```
 > [!NOTE]
 > If you can't see the various symbols in the first command given above or in
-> the output of the second command, then this illustrates exactly why this
+> the output of the second command, then this illustrates exactly why these
-> script is needed.
-If you *can* see them, that's fantastic!
-You still may need
-> this sometimes when your font choices are limited.
+> tools are needed.

 ## tokicount
-Given a Toki Pona text in Latin script, this tool counts features of each line.
+This tool counts features of a given Toki Pona text.
+For now, only the Latin
-The features supported are _morae_ and _syllables_.
-These stats are useful in
+script is supported.
+The countable features are _morae_ and _syllables_.
+These
-creating poetry.
+stats are most useful in creating poetry.

 ### usage
 ```